 Cora Lake Trail is a 1.1 mile lightly trafficked out and back trail located near Mineral, Washington that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash